 in order to make it as easy as possible for others to understand it.

-A discussion about modelling tools can be found at Modelling tool.
+A discussion about modelling tools can be found at Modelling tools.

-A discussion about visualization tools can be found at Visualization tool.
+A discussion about visualization tools can be found at Visualization tools.